Is my child colour blind?

 Often parents are under the mistaken impression that because they were tested when they were at school, their own children will have been screened for colour blindness in primary school too.
 Sadly, testing has been phased out long ago by most Local Education Authorities so it is highly unlikely that your children will have been screened at school.

-A recent study of 540 secondary school boys undertaken by the Colour Blind Awareness Organisation found that whilst approximately 75% of the boys had been to an optician to have their eyesight tested, only 20% had ever had a colour vision deficiency test.
+A recent study of 1,300 schoolchildren, undertaken by Colour Blind Awareness found that whilst approximately 75% of the pupils had been to an optometrist to have their eyesight tested, only 20% had ever had a colour vision deficiency test.

 All this means that if you suspect colour blindness in your child (and if they are over 5 years old) there is a reasonably stong chance that they might have a colour vision deficiency, even if they have already had an eye test.